Green That Life

 As I read more, however, it became clear how effective the strategy was to focus on this brief time period.
 During the sunny summer month of July when we’re typically enjoying carefree days outdoors, relaxing at the beach, or taking a swim in the ocean, our appreciation of nature and the environment is at its peak.
 What better time to highlight the ever-increasing build-up of plastic waste that saturates our land and waterways?

 So this July, join me in taking the Plastic Free Challenge: eliminate one or more single-use plastic items this month.
 And you’ll see how easy it is to make that change a lasting one!
-Here are some ways to make a change.
+Here are some ways to make a change this Plastic Free July, and beyond.

 Related: 15 Simple Ways to Ditch Plastic Straws and Other Single-Use Plastic